 Jiri To Everest Base Camp Trek is yet another exciting trek provide by High Altitude Sherpa.
 The trek is loaded with the natural beauties with high mountains, diverse flora and fauna.
-The trek starts with the 8 hours drive to Jiri which is at the altitude of 2,100m.
+The trek starts with the 8 hours drive to Jiri or phaplu which is at the altitude of 2,100m.
 The trekking takes you the home of ethnic Sherpa people who are rich in culture and ancient traditions.

 The major highlights of the trek include Cho La Pass, Everest Base Camp, Kalapatthar and Khumbu ice fall views from Kalapatthar Other highlights include Gokyo Ri and Gokyo lake along with Namche Bazar, Tengboche Monastery, Khumjung and Pangboche Sherpa villages.
 The total days of the Jiri to Everest Base Camp Trek may be variable but the trekking days exceeds 20 days.
 After exploring various places from Jiri to Bhandar, Sete, Junbesi, Nhuntala, Kharikhola, Surkhe, Phakding, we finally reach to Namche Bazar.
 After acclimation, go Trek to Phortse Tenga, Machermo, Gokyo.
 After trekking several days, we reach Everest Base Camp which is at the altitude of 5357m.
 Reaching the foot of Everest which is the tallest mountain on Earth, the spectacular views of the environment is simple mind blowing.

 BEST SESSION TO VISIT NEPAL